To Top

 To create a native ad, here are a couple of steps to get you started.

 1. Ask yourself, who is your target audience?
-It’s important to have a good idea of the specific demographic characteristics such as location, device, age, gender, and interests.
-Once you get the initial results of your native ads campaign, you should assess your target audience profile and define it even further.
+It’s important to have a good understanding of the specific demographic characteristics, including location, device, age, gender, and interests.
+Once you receive the initial results of your native ads campaign, assess your target audience profile and refine it even further.

-2. Based on your target audience and your budget, define which native advertising platform works best for your campaign.
+2. Based on your target audience and budget, determine which native advertising platform works best for your campaign.

-3. Decide on your marketing goal and craft copy that matches the chosen platform and speaks to your audience’s interests.
+3. Determine your marketing goal and craft copy that aligns with the chosen platform and speaks to your audience’s interests.

 4. Decide on your budget.
 The cost of native ads varies widely depending on the type of native ad, the platform, and your industry.

-Finally, let’s go through some best practices for creating a native ad that succeeds.
+Finally, let’s review some best practices for creating a successful native marketing ad.

 • Include a clear call-to-action.
 Don’t leave your audience wondering what you’re trying to communicate.

 • Match the style of the platform it’s viewed on.
-The content should appeal to and resonate with the users of the platform in order to be engaging.
+The content should appeal to and resonate with the platform’s users to be engaging.

-• Choose effective images to go with your content.
-Taboola, one of the major native ads networks, did a thorough review of the efficiency of different types of images and found that photos work 20% better than illustrations, outdoor shots perform 12% better, and black and white images are generally more engaging.
+• Select effective images to go with your content.
+Taboola, one of the major native ads networks, conducted a thorough review of the efficiency of different image types and found that photos work 20% better than illustrations, outdoor shots perform 12% better, and black and white images are generally more engaging.

-• Make sure your native ad is appropriately labeled (sponsored, promoted, etc) for transparency.
-Although there are no rules regarding how publishers should label native ads, don’t breach the trust between the publisher and their audience by being misleading or deceptive.
+• Ensure your native ad is properly labelled (e.g., sponsored, promoted) for transparency.
+Although there are no rules regarding how publishers should label native ads, they should avoid breaching the trust between the publisher and their audience by being misleading or deceptive.

-Based on an eMarketer forecast, by the end of 2020, advertisers will spend almost two-thirds of their display budgets on native ads.
-You should probably get in the game too!
+According to The Market Intelligence, the global native advertising market is expected to grow to $144.60 billion in 2025, seeing a 14.2% growth from the previous year.
+So, you should get in the game too!
 The best native ads are the MVPs of a company’s digital marketing strategy, and can really help you reach your marketing goals.

-If you’re wondering how a native ad campaign would look like for your business or how to better manage your native ad campaign, let us help!
-Here at Konstruct, we have years of experience helping all types of businesses build a digital marketing strategy that will deliver the results they’re looking for.
+If you’re wondering what a native ad campaign would look like for your business or how to better manage your native ad campaign, let us help!
+Here at Konstruct, we have years of experience helping businesses of all types develop a digital marketing strategy that will deliver the results they’re looking for.

 Get Monthly Tips to Level-up Your Marketing